2hog/docker-training/_presentations/microservice-architecture-and-development-with-docker/presentation.md

 # Microservices principles

 1. Microservices are processes communicating over a network using technology-agnostic protocols (e.g. HTTP, gRPC).
-2. Services in a microservice architecture are independently deployable.
+2. Microservices are independently deployable.
-3. Services are organized around fine-grained business capabilities. 🙌 This is key in differentiating Microservices from SOA.
+3. Microservices are organized around fine-grained business capabilities.
+    > ☝️ This is key in differentiating Microservices from SOA.

+---

+# Quiz time!

+---

+# Is it OK for two Microservices to depend both on each other?

+---

+# Is it OK for two Microservices to depend both on each other?

+**No**.

+---

+# Is it OK for two Microservices to depend both on each other?

+**No**.

+This would go against the Service Oriented Architecture nature of Microservices:

+> In Service Oriented Architecture applications are structured as collections of loosely coupled services.

+> The components of a loosely coupled system make use of little or no knowledge of the definitions of other components.

+---

+# Is it OK for two Microservices to need concurrent or sequencial deployments?

+---

+# Is it OK for two Microservices to need concurrent or sequencial deployments?

+**No**.

+---

+# Is it OK for two Microservices to need concurrent or sequencial deployments?

+**No**.

+This would go against the 2nd Microservice principle:

+> Services in a Microservices architecture are independently deployable.

 ---